 - Soundtrack or film-related release The Elder Scrolls V: Skyrim: Original Game Soundtrack (2020)

-"Frostfall" by Jeremy Soule from the album "The Elder Scrolls V: Skyrim", released in 2020, runtime ~3:28.
+Jeremy Soule released "Frostfall" on "The Elder Scrolls V: Skyrim", 2020, ~3:28.

 For Frostfall, the 432Hz conversion softens highs and brings warmth to vocals and low end — especially noticeable on this kind of track (soundtrack).
 Listen to the converted version below and compare it with the standard 440Hz mix.